stutlerk/ihs-website/_introcs/projects/proj3.md

       - criterion:  Ball begins play at middle of field at start of game and after each point
         value: 3
       - criterion:  Ball bounces correctly off upper and lower edges and paddles
-        value: 4
+        value: 3
       - criterion:  Ball increases in speed each time it bounces off a paddle
         value: 3
+      - criterion:  Each player's score is displayed
+        value: 1
       - criterion:  A point is scored for the opponent each time the ball touches the left or right edge
         value: 2
       - criterion:  Game ends when one player reaches five points